johndpope/Bitcoin_non_coerced_hardfork/README.md

               New Chain = A post-fork blockchain.

 A consensus rule change hard-fork (the new chain) is created and populated with locked coins that may only be unlocked utilizing the private keys of the chain prior the fork (the old chain).
-The key to unlock the coins on the new chain must be the result of a scripted output of an X block-depth (100?) lock transaction script.
+So the same as a regular hard-fork.
+This proposal, however, generates this key to unlock the coins on the new chain as a function that is the result of a scripted output of an X block-depth (100?) lock transaction script.
 The output of this script becomes the key that unlocks value on the the new chain.
 The new chain is populated by the UTXO set (or entire blockchain but is it necessary?) but locked, with coins available to anyone that is prepared to unlock them using the private keys sourced from in the old chain.
-So the same as a regular hard-fork.
 But the unlocking process on the new chain requires a transaction on the old chain detailing how the coins at that address have been spent on the old chain and are no longer redeemable.

-The transaction to migrate to the new chain is the transaction output of the old chain proving that the coins have been permanently locked.
+The transaction to migrate to the new chain is the transaction output of the old chain proving that the coins have been  shopermanently locked.
 It is placed into the transaction pool of the nodes of the new chain.
 As the transaction pool increases with more transactions, the value behind that increases.
 The incentive to mine this chain is explained below in mining rewards.

+The other proposal would be modify the base unit of bitcoin to be 10^8 units for each existing satoshit.
+For each unit in the old chain, new coins are available in the new chain to the tune of 10^8 multipled by a coin-count comparison between the old and the new chains.
+It is explained in more detail below.

 # Mining rewards and coin supply